katzenpost/katzenpost/index.rst

 Non-Goals
 =========

-* to hide the sender identity from the recipient
+* to hide the sender identity from the final recipient

 Documentation
 =============